 icare HBCF manages the Building Contract Review Program (BCRP) and outsources it to authorised service providers.

 Participating in the BCRP program can be a condition of your eligibility with us.

-The program aims to assist new entrants to the building industry, as well as existing small to medium builders without demonstrated experience for proposed projects.
+The BCRP program aims to assist new entrants to the building industry, as well as existing builders without demonstrated experience for proposed projects.

-The participating builders will have the opportunity to obtain mentored project management experience.
+Builders participating in the BCRP can obtain mentored project management experience.